-However, thanks to this ability, if you don’t vary or change that same stimulus regularly your body will stop adapting, which is when you can reach that dreaded plateau.
+Our bodies have an amazing ability to adapt quite quickly to any new stimulus.
+And due to this ability, if you don’t vary or change that same stimulus regularly, your body will stop adapting, and that is when you reach that dreaded plateau.

-This will stop your progress and can even reverse your gains if it goes on for prolonged periods of time.
-So, if you want to keep making progress, realise performance gains and keep seeing changes to your body you’ve got to start switching things up.
+Hitting a plateau stops your progress, or even worse – can reverse your gains if it goes on for prolonged periods of time.
+So, if you want to keep getting better, realise performance gains and keep seeing changes to your body you’ve got to start switching things up girl!

 Progressive overload drives change

 There are two key training principles that are applicable to managing and overcoming a training plateau – adaptation and progressive overload.